junit-pioneer/junit-pioneer/.github/issue--bug-report.md

 Please provide information about the versions of the following tools you use, when the bug occurs:

-* Which JUnit Pioneer version do you use, when the bug occurs?
+* Which JUnit Pioneer version do you use?
 * Which JUnit Jupiter (JUnit 5) version do you use?
 * Which Java version do you use?